laureny17/appreader-backend/context/design/concepts/ReviewRecords/implementation.md/steps/response.e358da56.md

     }

-    // effects: remove the author’s RedFlag for this review const deleteResult = await this.redFlags.deleteOne({
+    // effects: remove the author’s RedFlag for this review const deleteResult = await this.redFlags.deleteOne({ _id: existingFlag._id });
-      _id: existingFlag._id,
-    });
     if (deleteResult.deletedCount === 0) {
-      // This case should ideally not happen if `existingFlag` was found, but good for robustness. return { error: "Failed to remove red flag" };
+      // This case should ideally not happen if existingFlag was found, but good for robustness. return { error: "Failed to remove red flag" };
     }